bediger4000/alien_words/README.md

 That's difficult on a whiteboard after even a small number of lines of code.
 My code clocks in at just less than 200 lines, which is certainly too big for a whiteboard.

+One big flaw exists in this problem.
+A topological sort can produce a straight line list of letters that have a lexically less than relationship.
+That sort may not represent  the sorting order of the unknown language, if the list of words doesn't have enough information about the letters.
+A candidate that considers the use of an ordering of letters may decide that a topological sort would just mislead users trying to understand the unknown language.